CesiumGS/cesium-native/doc/topics/async-system.md

 We want to do as much of this kind of work as we possibly can in a background thread, because CPUs have multiple cores these days and the main thread is usually busy doing other important work.

-Unfortunately, there is inevitably at least a little bit of tile loading work that can't be done in a background thread, though.
+Unfortunately, there is inevitably at least a little bit of tile loading work that can't be done in a background thread.
 Game engines, for example, usually have strict rules against creating game objects anywhere other than the main thread.
 We can't get anything onto the screen without creating game objects, so after the background work is complete, we then need to continue processing this tile in the main thread in order to do the final preparation to render it.

 `AsyncSystem` gives us an elegant way to express this kind of sequential process involving a series of asynchronous steps.

-## Creating an AsyncSystem {#creating-an-asyncsystem}
+## The AsyncSystem Class

-Most applications have a single `AsyncSystem` that is used throughout.
-It is constructed from an [ITaskProcessor](@ref CesiumAsync::ITaskProcessor) instance, which is a simple interface used to perform some work in a background thread.
-The simplest possible implementation looks like this:

-\snippet{trimleft} ExamplesAsyncSystem.cpp simplest-task-processor

-This implementation will work well, but it isn't very efficient because a brand new thread is created for each task.
-Most applications will implement this interface using a thread pool, task graph, or similar functionality that their application already contains.

-The `AsyncSystem` can then be created as follows:

-\snippet{trimleft} ExamplesAsyncSystem.cpp create-async-system

-`AsyncSystem` instances can be safely and efficiently stored and copied by value.
-This makes it easy to make them available wherever they're needed, including in lambda captures.
+An `AsyncSystem` object manages the other objects we use to schedule work and wait for its completion.
+During initialization, the host system [constructs an `AsyncSystem` object](#creating-an-asyncsystem) and passes it to Cesium Native, which in turn uses it in all operations that might complete asynchronously. `AsyncSystem` instances can be safely and efficiently stored and copied by value; this makes it easy to make them available wherever they're needed, including in lambda captures.
+On the other hand, using a reference to an `AsyncSystem` object is very bug-prone in asynchronous code, because the lifetime of the reference holder is often quite different from the code that uses it.

-\snippet{trimleft} ExamplesAsyncSystem.cpp capture-by-value

-You can think of an instance of `AsyncSystem` as a reference (perhaps a "smart reference") to an underlying implementation.
-When we create an `AsyncSystem` using its constructor taking an `ITaskProcessor`, we're creating a brand new underlying implementation.
-If we then copy that `AsyncSystem` (using its copy constructor or assignment operator), we're not really copying that underlying implementation, we're just creating another reference to the same one.
-Only when the last `AsyncSystem` instance referencing a particular underlying implementation is destroyed is that _underlying implementation_ destroyed.

-You can copy and destroy `AsyncSystem` instances at will, but you must take care that the _last_ instance referencing a given underlying implementation is destroyed only after all of that underlying implementation's `Futures` are complete.
-So a common pattern is to create and store an `AsyncSystem` as a static local in an accessor function:

-\snippet{trimleft} ExamplesAsyncSystem.cpp async-system-singleton

 ## Future<T> {#future}